Leash Training for Fearful Dogs Part 1Jul 13, 2021

 - If you have to get a leash on for a very short distance like getting to the car, you could try something that doesn’t need to be clipped on, like a slip lead or a martingale collar with a leash already attached.

 Pancake, who stars in this week’s video again, used potty pads (like those used for puppies) until he was brave enough to go outdoors.

 There is no rushing leash training with a fearful dog.
 Attempts to speed up or push the dog almost always backfire.
 Decide how slowly you think you need to progress through the training plan, and then move twice as slowly as that.

-You’ll likely make faster progress, and feel less stressed and overwhelmed, if you have someone helping you.
+You’ll likely make faster progress, and feel less stressed and overwhelmed, if you have someone helping you with training your fearful dog.
 Join our monthly training membership and have trainers “on call” to answer your questions, or sign up for private training.
 You don’t have to do this alone.